hoperyy/auto-compute-first-screen-time/README.md

     // ...
     ```

-+   compute first screen time by hand when ready
++   compute first screen time by hand when you find it ready

     ```javascript
     var autoComputeFirstScreenTime = require('auto-compute-first-screen-time');